-BA 443 Special Topics in Marketing

-A course focusing on topics of special interest to students and faculty, such as Services Marketing, Internet Marketing, Advertising and Promotions Management, Public Policy and Marketing, and Sports Marketing.
-Prerequisites: BA 309, junior standing.
+BA 443 Special Topics in Marketing A course focusing on topics of special interest to students and faculty, such as Services Marketing, Internet Marketing, Public Policy and Marketing, and Sports Marketing.
+Prerequisites: BA 309, Junior standing or above.
 3 hours.